Claire Curtis-Thomas: Parliamentary career

 She was elected to the House of Commons at her first attempt at the 1997 general election for the parliamentary constituency of Crosby.
-She defeated the sitting Conservative MP Malcolm Thornton by 7,182 votes, although her majority declined in the 2005 general election, standing at 5,840, holding approximately 69% of the vote in her constituency.
+She defeated the sitting Conservative MP Malcolm Thornton by 7,182 votes, although her majority declined in the 2005 general election, standing at 5,840.
 She made her maiden speech, during a debate on the adjournment which she secured on the subject of engineering, on 31 July 1997.

 On being elected to parliament she changed her name to Claire Curtis-Thomas, which was a combination of her mother's maiden name of 'Curtis' and her mother's second husband's surname, 'Thomas'.
 After her election, she became a member of the Science and Technology Select Committee, on which she sat for the entirety of her first parliament.
 In 2003 she became a member of the Home Affairs Select Committee, and after the 2005 General Election she has been a member of the Trade and Industry Committee.

 She was one of the few engineers in Parliament and started an all-party parliamentary group Women in Science, Engineering and Design (WISED).

 She was also involved with the Waterloo Partnership, a charity based in her constituency which raises money for Waterloo, Sierra Leone.

 In June 2006, she introduced the Regulation of Sale and Display of Sexually Explicit Material Bill to stop newsagents selling certain men's magazines.
 Because of a lack of parliamentary time, it never became law.

 Her Crosby constituency disappeared under constituency boundary changes and was succeeded by Sefton Central, which is a Labour safe seat.

 On 7 October 2009 Curtis-Thomas announced her decision to stand down at the 2010 general election.

 Curtis-Thomas stated that her decision to stand down was due to the difficulty of continuing to represent her constituents and continue with family life given parliamentary hours.

 Personal life

 Claire married Philip Tansley in December 1984 in South Glamorgan, she was then divorced in 1995.
 She married Michael Lewis Jakub in December 1996 in Cheshire; they have a son together.

 Curtis-Thomas stood for the 1997 election as Claire Curtis-Tansley.

 She was baptised and confirmed in the Roman Catholic faith in November 2003.

-She is the chief executive of the British Board of Agrément.
+She was the chief executive of the British Board of Agrément from 2013 to 2019.